ralfzosel/zk-smart-search/README.md

 First, you need Python, of course.
 On a Mac, it [works best with Homebrew](https://docs.brew.sh/Homebrew-and-Python).
 I even prefer [pyenv](https://realpython.com/intro-to-pyenv/) because it can handle different versions of Python on the same machine.

-Download the files above from GitHub (or use `git clone`).
+Download the files above from GitHub (or use `git clone https://github.com/ralfzosel/zk-smart-search.git`).
 I chose the directory `code` in my home-directory.

 ⚠️ If you choose another directory, you have to change the PATH variable in `.zshenv` see below.